pujara-narayana/pujara-narayana/README.md

 - Hi, I’m @pujara-narayana also known as Zuzu
 - I’m interested in full-stack development, Gen-AI, and CyberSecurity
 - I’m currently Majoring in Software Engineering
-- I’m completing a course on Full Stack Development and CyberSecurity
 - Pronouns: He/Him/His